LinguaTechnica/tdd-typescript/checkpoints/vendingMachine.md

 ### User Stories and Acceptance Criteria

 Below are a list of simple stories.
-Collaborate with your group to implement them as best you can.
+Collaborate with your group to implement them as best you can. **Money is valued in Rupees (Rs)!
+NOT dollars ($)**

 As a customer, I want to see that the vending machine has items, so that I can purchase them.
 - Given that I approach the vending machine
 - when I look at it,
-- then I see items inside that I can buy along with their price:
+- then I see items inside that I can buy along with their price.

 As a customer, I want to know how much money I have deposited, so that I know what I can purchase.
 - Given I am using the vending machine,